 Eveready 3-LED 6Volt Floating Lantern (battery included): I don’t know how long it will last but there is currently a great price on this LED lantern-style flashlight.
 (If you are planning to build a 2000-hour flashlight, this is the one that you need – see next item.)
-The last time these were priced less than $6, I purchased four.
+The last time these were priced this low, I purchased four.
 Granted, I have a flashlight fetish but these are wonderful lanterns nonetheless.

-The Amazing 2000-Hour Flashlight: This short little e-book will give you detailed instructions for adding a 30-cent resistor to a $5 flashlight and create a light that produces useful illumination for 2000 hours on the same battery.
+The Amazing 2000-Hour Flashlight: This short little e-book will give you detailed instructions for adding a cheap resistor to a cheap flashlight and create a light that produces useful illumination for 2000 hours on the same battery.
 (And I wrote the forward!)